zydou/arti/crates/arti/README.md

 # arti

-A minimal command line program for connecting to the Tor network
+A minimal command-line program for connecting to the Tor network.

 (If you want a more general Tor client library interface, use [`arti_client`].)